A stopping rule for randomly sampling bipartite networks with fixed degree sequences: Discussion

 \section{Discussion}

 Researchers performing statistical analysis of a bipartite network need to draw a random sample of all bipartite networks with the same degree sequences as the observed network.
 Efficient `trade' algorithms exist for sampling bipartite networks through repeated randomization trades \citep{strona2014fast,godard2022fastball}.
-However, it is difficult to know how many trades needed to ensure the sample is random.
+Although using these algorithms on contemporary computers can perform trades quite fast, and future algorithms executed using future computing technology will enable trades to be performed even faster, it is still necessary to know how many trades needed to ensure the sample is random.
 In this paper, I proposed a stopping rule that focuses on the distribution of the sampled networks' distances from a starting network, and stops performing trades once this distribution stabilizes.
-For a wide range of degree sequences, this stopping rule ensures with high probability (93.2\% on average) that the sample is a random sample of all bipartite networks with the given degree sequence.
+For a wide range of degree sequences, this stopping rule ensures with high probability (87.5\% on average, 92\% adjusted for type-I error) that the sample is a random sample of all bipartite networks with the given degree sequence.
 Additionally, in three larger empirical examples, the stopping rule performs as expected, and returns a sample in a practical amount of time.